 5. Write brilliant ad copy

-Good ad copy makes a big difference!
+Writing brilliant ad copy makes a big difference (How to write a recruitment job advert)!
 Not only does this engage with the job seekers who are reading it but it helps to optimise your vacancies across the internet.
-Our campaigns regularly achieve number 1 slots on Google for key terms (i.e. web project manager jobs in London) this is purely down to well written and keyword optimised ad copy.
+Our campaigns regularly achieve number 1 slots for key terms (i.e. Web Developer Jobs in London) this is purely down to well written and keyword optimised ad copy.

 Before writing your advert, put yourself in the mind of a jobseeker, search online using stemmed terms to see what works and what doesn’t.
 Once you’ve defined your keyword string promote this within your advert.
 If advertising directly, be sure to discuss optimisation tips with your partners to build expertise.